 No Proof of Address template

 Consider how many different types of services could offer residency evidence.
 Between all the various organizations, different styles, formats and information, the problem of determining the authenticity and accuracy of a residency document becomes clear.
 Depending on the use case, there might be thousands of potentially acceptable documents and little to no similarity or guiding principles to base decisions on.

 A new customer wants to sign up and start using the service quickly.
 They don’t want to start going through files to find a document, send it in, scan it properly and then wait for acceptance.
 One survey discovered that 50% of application drop-offs were due to asking customers to produce identity documentation.

 Part of the issue is the lack of standards already discussed, which creates confusion for the customer, as they have numerous options.
 Beyond that, there’s the problem of dealing with paper-based documents in a digital environment.
 Organizations require customers to become document scanners; any lighting or placement issue slows down the process and leads to further customer aggravation.

 Costs of document handling

-Fortunately, new technologies enable proof of address processes that speed up onboarding, automate address verifications and help deliver better compliance and fraud prevention outcomes.
-As with other successful identity verification processes, it’s not one magic technology, but the combination of different technologies in smart workflows that helps create the most compelling proof of address capabilities.
+Fortunately, new technologies enable Proof of Address processes that speed up onboarding, automate address verifications and help deliver better compliance and fraud prevention outcomes.

 One standard process in identity verification is the use of address verification.
 Customers submit their address information, which is then matched against database records of credit bureaus, utility companies, government agencies and various other data sources.